Achievable logoAchievable logo

 Nonlinear functions and graphs

-There are many nonlinear functions for which you will need to be familiar with their graphs.
-The graphs below will show the parent functions for these common nonlinear functions.
-The parent function is the simplest form of a certain function.
+There are many nonlinear functions whose graphs you’ll need to recognize.
+The graphs below show the parent functions for several common nonlinear functions.
+A parent function is the simplest form of a function in a family.

 Quadratic